How To Create Multiboot USB Drives With Ventoy In Linux - OSTechNix

 $ rsync *.iso /media/$USER/ventoy/ --progress -ah

-Please note that in some Linux distros, the USB might be mounted under /run/media/ location.
+Please note that in some Linux distros, the USB might be mounted under

 Done!
 We have just created multiboot USB drive with Ventoy.

-Boot your system with USB drive and you will be pleased with the Ventoy boot menu:
+Boot your system with the newly crated bootable USB drive and you will be pleased with the Ventoy boot menu:

 Choose the OS that you want to boot and hit ENTER to load it!